Organising and administering student placements

 Contacting the health facility

-Once both parties have agreed to the terms of the placement, the relevant Group A or Group B Schedule 1 must be completed.
+Once both parties have agreed to the terms of the placement, Schedule 3 must be completed.
 This is legally required for each placement before students are able to commence their placement.
 The Schedule is a planning and recording tool outlining the placement details to which both parties have agreed.

-It is the education provider’s responsibility to provide 2 signed copies of the completed Schedule to the Queensland Health delegate for appropriate countersigning.
-Please refer to the Schedule Signatory List for the relevant signatory.
-Each party will keep 1 originally signed copy.
+It is the education provider’s responsibility to provide two signed copies of the completed Schedule to the Queensland Health delegate for appropriate countersigning.
+Please refer to the Schedule Signatory List (PDF 305 kB) for the relevant signatory.
+Each party will keep one originally signed copy.

 Please note that a Schedule can include a number of students from the same education provider and also a number of facilities within the Queensland Health.
 They must, however, be discipline-specific.
-Please refer to the Schedule guidelines for more details.
+Please refer to the Schedule 3 Completion Notes (PDF 1.9 MB) for more details.

 Visiting students during their placement